prajun7/prajun7/README.md

 As a Software Developer, I would bring these skills to develop software that exceeds the expectations of clients and customers and drive real business results.
 With each new experience, I am eagerly looking forward to expanding my skills and knowledge.

-I spend my free time as a helping-hand for the people who are in need, following and creating DIY projects, cooking and traveling.
+I spend my free time as a helping-hand for the people who are in need, following and creating DIY projects, gaming and traveling.